 A lot has changed for us in the last year, and with that has come the need to adapt our goals to fit our new normal.

 When it comes to fitness goals, it can be difficult to find the motivation to maintain your fitness goals when there’s so little to differentiate your workout time from your work time.

 However, as the year has gone on things in the health and fitness world have continued to adapt, so now more than ever there are all kinds of options available to help you meet your goals, here are a few tips:

 Whether you’re trying to meet your goals at home, or hitting the gym this tip stays the same – stick to a schedule!
 Habits develop from consistency, and in a time when your home now serves every purpose – gym, school, work, that consistency is going to be key.

-Pick a time and frequency that works best for you and schedule it – no I’m serious – put it in your schedule!
-You add all your work meetings, your kid’s activities and your doctors appointments in your calendar, why aren’t you scheduling your exercise too?
-If it makes things easier to remember (if it’s in your calendar you can set reminders and not double-book yourself!), do it!
+Changes: Pick a time and frequency that works best for you and schedule it – no I’m serious – put it in your schedule!
+You add all your work meetings, your kid’s activities, and your doctors’ appointments in your calendar, why aren’t you scheduling your exercise too?
+Apps like Must motivate helps you track your daily activity and keeps you motivated with reminders to achieve your fitness goal.

 This doesn’t mean you can’t be flexible, but just having that time set aside to commit to your goal means that there will be fewer excuses to put it off or not do it, and you’ll be closer to making this a habit that sticks!

 Think Ahead to Prevent Injury

 In general, injury tends to be a common reason people give up on a fitness goal, and when you’re trying to adapt your workouts for home, it may leave you more prone to injury.